-The word Cenote comes from the Mayan dzonot, which means cavern with water.
+The word Cenote comes from the pre-Hispanic voice dzonot, which means cavern with water.

-Cenotes were sacred places for the ancient Mayan.
+Cenotes were sacred places for the ancient settlers of the Yucatan Peninsula.
 They were recognized as symbols of life and death because they provided fresh water, and it was believed they were the entrance to the underworld.

-In the Yucatan Peninsula, there are between 7,000 and 8,000 cenotes.
+In this region, there are between 7,000 and 8,000 cenotes.
 Recent discoveries confirm that many of them are interconnected below the surface, forming a vast underground river system that reaches the ocean.

-Certified scuba divers have explored many of them and had found pieces of jewelry, bones, and pottery, which confirms their importance as Mayan ceremony places.
+Certified scuba divers have explored many of them and had found pieces of jewelry, bones, and pottery, which confirms their importance as ceremony places for the former inhabitants.
 Also, they discovered remains of species that lived thousands of years ago, such as giant anteaters, or ancestors of horses.

 Cenotes are also peaceful havens.
 You will love their calm waters and fresh environment!
 Plus, they are perfect places to take a picture in and share it.

 Cenote Zací is in downtown Valladolid, just a few blocks away from the main square.
 It’s also where the tragic love between Zac-Nicté and Hul-Kin grew, a story you need to discover when visiting the cenote.

 This cenote is one of the biggest sinkholes in Yucatan; the cave's roof is 85 ft (26 m) high, while its depth reaches 262 ft (80 m).
 Cenote Zací in Valladolid is home to several bird species and has stalactite formations.
 When the sky is clear, sunbeams light up the vault’s interior and the water turns turquoise, you can even see some fishes!

 Sacred Blue Cenote Ik Kil